crewone/vscode-blockalign/README.md

-# blockalign README
+# Blockalign

-Blockalign will align blocks of code automatically.

-## Features

-Align blocks of code.
+Align blocks of code similar to Vertical Align plugin for Sublime Text 3.
 No need to select the block, it will auto-detect possible alignments.

 ## Suggested keymap